 Migraine without aura

 This is the most common type.
-This migraine happens without specific warning signs.
+It happens without specific warning signs.

 Migraine aura without headache

 This is also known as silent migraine.
-An aura or other migraine symptoms are experienced.
-But a headache does not develop.
+You have aura or other migraine symptoms, but no headache.

 When to contact your GP